silversurfer63/partner-solutions/oracle-infa/query/query.md

 ## Introduction

-In this lab, you will navigate to Informatica UI, create a mapping and execute it.
+In this lab, you will navigate to Informatica IDMC UI, create a mapping and execute it.

 Estimated Lab Time: 20 minutes